 LCFS Credits Purpose

-Fuels with a low enough score can generate LCFS credits via the creation and trading of the fuel.
-One LCFS credit is equivalent to one metric ton of carbon reduced.
+Per LCFS regulations, fuels with a low enough percent reduction score can generate LCFS credits via the creation and trading of fuel.
+After achieving a percent reduction, the gCO2e equivalent to one metric ton of carbon emissions is rewarded in the amount of one LCFS credit.

 If you are interested in the possibility of generating LCFS credits there are three primary methods of doing so, and you do not have to be a commercial solar company (or have any kind of solar installation) to qualify.